The visual language and design system that defines how Lord Systems presents itself to the world.

 Don't add outlines or effects

-Three roles, three colors: brand teal anchors trust and product identity, copper is the single loud CTA color, and signal cyan marks "alive" moments (AI, realtime, new) — used sparingly at ≤2% of any screen.
+Three roles: brand cobalt anchors trust and product identity and carries the single loud CTA, Ultra Violetis the premium accent for Pro and creative surfaces, andsignal cyan marks "alive" moments (AI, realtime, new) — used sparingly at ≤2% of any screen.

 Gradients run 135° by convention.
 Reserved for hero moments, brand lockups, and soft card fills — never as button or icon fills.

 Elevation tokens express intent, not arbitrary depth.
-Use --elevation-cta only on the copper CTA — it carries the warm glow.
+Use --elevation-ctaonly on the cobalt CTA — it carries the brand glow.

 Each Lord Systems product has its own mark.
 Product logos should always appear in their designated colors and never be mixed with the parent brand gradient.